aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 - Implementation: I developed a PowerShell script that pulls BIOS serial numbers, network data, and system uptime.
 - Deployment: I converted the script into a .bat or shortcut that a user can run without needing admin rights.
 - Result: This saves the technician ~3-5 minutes per call and ensures the documentation (Ticket) has 100% accurate system details.

+ Portfolio Note: Explain that the Run-Diagnostics.bat allows non-technical users to run diagnostics without knowing how to open a terminal.

 ### To make this "Gold," I thought about Security & Execution Policy.
 - The Problem: By default, Windows blocks PowerShell scripts.